Dr-David-Hansen-Lab/SpliceVariantAnalysisPipeline/README.md

     - Edit `config/samples.csv` to list your samples and FASTQ paths.
     - Edit `config/config.yaml` to set the genes you want to analyze (see below).

-2. **Prepare your data:**
-    - Place raw FASTQ files in `data/raw/`.
-    - Download reference files (genome.fa, transcripts.fa, reference.gtf) to `data/reference/`.
-    - Edit `config/samples.csv` to list your samples and FASTQ paths.
-    - Edit `config/config.yaml` to set the genes you want to analyze (see below).

 3. **Set genes of interest:**
     - Open `config/config.yaml` and edit the `genes_of_interest` list under `r_analysis:`.
 Example:
       ```yaml